Life Insurance after recovering from Epididymitis.

 Can I qualify for life insurance if I have been diagnosed with Epididymitis?

 Yes, individuals who have been diagnosed with Epididymitis can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rate!
+In fact, they may even be able to qualify for a no exam life insurance policy Preferred rate!

 The only problem is…

-That most (if not all) life insurance companies are going to want to wait until an individual has fully recovered from their Epididymitis infection prior to approving their life insurance application as well as make sure that their Epididymitis infection isn’t simply a symptom of some larger, more serious pre-existing medical condition.
+That most (if not all) of the best life insurance companies (in our humble opinion) are going to want to wait until an individual has fully recovered from their Epididymitis infection before approving their life insurance application as well as make sure that their Epididymitis infection isn’t simply a symptom of some larger, more serious pre-existing medical condition.

 Common symptoms of Epididymitis can include: